daochenzha/ltsm/tutorial/README.md

 ## :bookmark: Step 1: Customize Datasets and Time Series Prompts

-### :pushpin: If you prefer to build LTSM-bundle on your own dataset, please follow the 5-step instructions below:
+### :cyclone: If you prefer to build LTSM-bundle on your own dataset, please follow the 5-step instructions below:

 **Step 1-a.** Prepare your dataset.
 Make sure your local data folder like this:
 ````angular2html